Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 magnitudes of the matrix entries change as the abundances, temperature, or density change with time.

-This release of contains three reaction networks.
-A seven-isotope alpha-chain () is useful for problems that do not have enough memory to carry a larger set of isotopes.
-The 13-isotope :math:`\alpha`-chain plus heavy-ion reaction network () is suitable for most multi-dimensional simulations of stellar phenomena, where having a reasonably accurate energy generation rate is of primary concern.
-The 19-isotope reaction network () has the same :math:`\alpha`-chain and heavy-ion reactions as the 13-isotope network, but it includes additional isotopes to accommodate some types of hydrogen burning (PP chains and steady-state CNO cycles), along with some aspects of photo-disintegration into :math:`^{54}`\ Fe.
+This release of |flashx| contains three reaction networks.
+A seven-isotope alpha-chain (``Iso7``) is useful for problems that do not have enough memory to carry a larger set of isotopes.
+The 13-isotope :math:`\alpha`-chain plus heavy-ion reaction network (``Aprox13``) is suitable for most multi-dimensional simulations of stellar phenomena, where having a reasonably accurate energy generation rate is of primary concern.
+The 19-isotope reaction network (``Aprox19``) has the same :math:`\alpha`-chain and heavy-ion reactions as the 13-isotope network, but it includes additional isotopes to accommodate some types of hydrogen burning (PP chains and steady-state CNO cycles), along with some aspects of photo-disintegration into :math:`^{54}`\ Fe.
 This 19 isotope reaction network is described in Weaver, Zimmerman, & Woosley (1978).

-The networks supplied with Flash-X are examples of a “hard-wired” reaction network, where each of the reaction sequences are carefully entered by hand.
+The networks supplied with |flashx| are examples of a “hard-wired” reaction network, where each of the reaction sequences are carefully entered by hand.
 This approach is suitable for small networks, when minimizing the CPU time required to run the reaction network is a primary concern, although it suffers the disadvantage of inflexibility.

-The MA28 sparse matrix package used by Flash-X is described by Duff, Erisman, & Reid (1986) and is used as an external library.
+The MA28 sparse matrix package used by |flashx| is described by Duff, Erisman, & Reid (1986) and is used as an external library.
 This package, which has been described as the “Coke classic” of sparse linear algebra packages, uses a direct – as opposed to an iterative – method for